Family Service and Guidance Center

 - Attention to detail and accuracy in work

 - Ability to stand, walk, manually manipulate, reach outward, reach above shoulder, squat and kneel occasionally.

 - Ability to sit and bend down frequently.

 - Ability to lift/carry 10-20 pounds frequently; ability to lift/carry 20-50 pounds occasionally.

 - Ability to push/pull 12 pounds or less frequently; ability to push/pull 26-40 pounds occasionally.

-Office and community-based working environment, requires flexible schedule.
+Office and community based working environment, requires flexible schedule.
 Frequent interruptions can occur.
 Minimal risk of exposure to aggressive and/or acting out (verbal and physical) children and youth.
 This position may involve long periods of sitting or standing, using telephone and computer.
 Stooping or bending to access files or lift and carry equipment or supplies is a requirement.
 Must be able to occasionally lift up to 50 pounds.
 Most interactions are with other agency staff, Board members, collaborative agencies or businesses in the community, and contractors or sales persons.